 I’ve realised it’s really useful to understand what we are doing to ourselves when we breathe well, and when we don’t breathe well.
 So in this article I will endeavour to put that in plain English!

 Basics of Breathing

-When we breathe we use the diaphragm and the intercostal muscles, see the picture below:
+When we breathe we use the diaphragm and the intercostal muscles.